LinkedInLearning/level-up-go-3082084/README.md

 # Level Up: Go
-This is the repository for the LinkedIn Learning course Level Up: Go .
+This is the repository for the LinkedIn Learning course Level Up: Go.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Level Up: Go ][lil-thumbnail-url]